kundajelab/bpnet/README.md

 - Where are they located in the genome?
 - How do they interact?

+For more information, see the BPNet manuscript:

+*Deep learning at base-resolution reveals motif syntax of the cis-regulatory code* (http://dx.doi.org/10.1101/737981.)

 ## Overview

 <img src="./docs/theme_dir/bpnet/overview.png" alt="BPNet" style="width: 400px;"/>